uhasker/getting-things-done-in-next-js/src/chapter1/11-modules.md

 import * as greetModule from './greet.js';
 import * as otherGreetModule from './other-greet.js';

-greetModule.greet('John');
+greetModule.greet('World');
-otherGreetModule.greet('John');
+otherGreetModule.greet('World');
 ```

 ### Module Scope

-We already know the global scope, function scope and block scope.
+You already know the global scope, the function scope and the block scope.
-Now that we've introduced modules, there is one more scope you should know about - the **module scope**.
+Now that we've introduced modules, there is one more scope you should know about—the **module scope**.

-Each module has it's own scope.
+As the name already says this is the scope of a module and each module has its own scope.
 This means that variables and functions declared in a module are _not visible to code outside the module_ unless they are explicitly exported.
-Even if a variable or a function is explicitly exported it can't be used in outside code unless they are explicitly imported first.
+Even if a variable or a function is explicitly exported it can't be used in outside code unless it has been explicitly imported first.

 This ensures that modules don't accidentally interfere with each other.